0xbb/android_apkzip/README.md

 ### Usage

+Create a working directory and place the `.apk` files in subdirectories as follows:

+* apks placed into an `app` subdirectory will install into `/system/app`
+* apks placed into a `priv-app` subdirectory will be installed into `/system/priv-app` on Android versions 4.4 and above (`app` will be used on earlier versions)

-Place the `.apk` files in a directory and, from that directory, run the
+Then, from the working directory, run the script:
-script:

     $ edgar.sh

-If the `aadb` tool is installed to the local directory start it with an augmented path:
+If the `aadb` tool is installed to the same working directory then start it with an augmented path:

     $ PATH=".:$PATH" ./edgar.sh